 Eating disorder - binge eating; Eating - binge; Overeating - compulsive; Compulsive overeating

-American Psychiatric Association website.
-Feeding and eating disorder.
-In: American Psychiatric Association.
+Barnhill JW, Samuels S, Freidl EK, et al. Feeding and eating disorders.
+In: Barnhill JW, ed.
 Diagnostic and Statistical Manual of Mental Disorders.
 5th ed, Text Revision (DSM-5-TR).
 Arlington, VA: American Psychiatric Publishing.
-2013;329-345.
+2022:chap 10.